Editor's note: This post has been updated in July 2025 for comprehensiveness.

 Benefits of Condition Monitoring

-According to a study by the U.S. Department of Energy's Federal Energy Management Program (FEMP), condition-based maintenance programs have been shown to reduce maintenance costs by an average of 15-30% and decrease equipment breakdowns by approximately 70%-75%.
-This highlights the significant impact that condition-based maintenance strategies can have on cost savings and operational efficiency.
-Source
+According to the U.S. Department of Energy’s Federal Energy Management Program (FEMP), condition-based (predictive) maintenance programs can reduce maintenance costs by 25–30% and decrease equipment breakdowns by 70–75%.
+This demonstrates the significant impact that condition-based maintenance strategies can have on both cost savings and operational efficiency.
+(Source: U.S. Department of Energy, FEMP, Operations & Maintenance Best Practices Guide, Release 3.0)

 Key Types of Condition Monitoring